 Water lovers can also find heaps of aquatic adventures in Sarawak.
 While you can’t go swimming at the beaches in Miri itself (as they’re crock infested, much like those around Darwin), there are loads of rivers to choose from.

 Off shore there are a lot of untouched and unknown coral reefs that are consistently ranked among the world’s best, given an 8/10 rating by international marine life preservation companies.
 Here, they have a few reefs to choose from, including an abandoned oil ship called the Sri Gadong Wreck and another site often filled with hundreds of barracudas, aptly named Barracuda Point.
 The island state also plays host to a deep sea fishing contest every year.
 You can also find kayaking spots and canyoning sites all over Borneo.
 If you’re really keen to get off the grid, try getting over to Sematan, a small Malay fishing village in the remote South West part of the island.

 Getting There: AirAsia has some cheap flights on offer from Kuala Lumpur.
 You can get there from KL round trip for less than $55.

 Where To Stay: In Miri there’s a ton of old school, giant hotel complexes.
 If you want to spoil yourself for a night with a king sized bed in your own suite it’ll only cost you $60 a night (including a breakfast buffet) at a place like Mega Hotel.
 Otherwise, look into renting a car so you can camp out in the forests.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Miri, Sarawak, using the map below!